netsecuritylab/mqtt/README.md

 This code is licensed under GPLv3.
 See [LICENSE](LICENSE) for more information.

-If you use this code in your research you can cite our paper: *Di Paolo, E., Bassetti, E., & Spognardi, A. (2021).
-Security assessment of common open source MQTT brokers and clients.*
+If you use this code in your research please cite our paper: [*Di Paolo, E., Bassetti, E., & Spognardi, A. (2021).
+Security assessment of common open source MQTT brokers and clients. @ ITASEC21: Italian Conference on Cybersecurity, April 07–09, 2021, Online*](http://ceur-ws.org/Vol-2940/paper40.pdf)